 - WBK provides advice and representation over a range of industries including uncrewed aircraft systems ("UAS"), Advanced Air Mobility ("AAM"), emerging technologies, energy, media, and telecommunications.
-With over 70 lawyers and professionals in its offices in Washington, DC, Austin, TX, and Denver, CO, we combine the services, capabilities, standards, and expertise of a large-firm practice with the value, flexibility, and client-oriented personal style that only a smaller firm can deliver. - Representative UAS work includes: - Obtained first commercial UAS authorizations for operators and manufacturers from the FAA. - Wrote dozens of pleadings and letters shaping FAA rules and state UAS laws, including briefing work in the seminal Singer and NPPA cases. - Participated in industry-FAA meetings to share knowledge. - Helped clients develop UAS policies and compliance manuals. - Worked with clients to obtain FAA approvals necessary for UAS business plans. - Engaged in advocacy opposing anti-drone efforts within ALI, the ULC, and the Mercatus Center. - Prepares monthly Drone Update that provides information on UAS developments.
+With over 70 lawyers and professionals in its offices in Washington, DC, Austin, TX, and Denver, CO, we combine the services, capabilities, standards, and expertise of a large-firm practice with the value, flexibility, and client-oriented personal style that only a smaller firm can deliver. - Representative UAS work includes: - Obtained first commercial UAS authorizations for operators and manufacturers from the FAA. - Succeeded in advocating for a new form of DOT economic authorization for interstate UAS package delivery. - Wrote dozens of pleadings and letters shaping FAA rules and state UAS laws, including briefing work in the seminal Singer and NPPA cases. - Participated in industry-FAA meetings to share knowledge. - Helped clients develop UAS policies and compliance manuals. - Worked with clients to obtain FAA approvals necessary for UAS business plans. - Engaged in advocacy opposing anti-drone efforts within ALI, the ULC, and the Mercatus Center. - Prepares monthly Drone Update that provides information on UAS legislation, regulation, law enforcement activities, and news.